ukaea/piezo/Docs/Running_examples.md

 All jobs are run by using the command: `kubectl apply -f {spark-applications-name.yaml}`

+This can be autometed by using the script `run_spark_application.sh` with a single argument being the path to the example you want to run.

 ### spark-pi.yaml
 `spark-pi.yaml` demonstrates running the spark-pi job from a mounted persistent volume using the base docker image from the spark operator.